Driving on a Restricted Driver’s License

 If you were cited under Florida Statute Section 322.16 for driving a motor vehicle for a purpose not allowed under a restricted driver’s license (such as a hardship, employment purpose only, or business purpose only license), then contact an experienced criminal defense attorney at the Sammis Law Firm.

 With offices in Tampa, FL, we represent clients charged with criminal traffic offenses throughout Hillsborough County and the surrounding areas.
 Contact us today to discuss your case.

 Types of Restrictions on the Florida Driver’s License

-The Florida Department of Highway Safety and Motor Vehicles has imposed a variety of different restrictions on a person’s driver’s license or driving privileges.
+The Florida Department of Highway Safety and Motor Vehicles has imposed various restrictions on a person’s driver’s license or driving privileges.
 One of the most common types of restriction is the “Business Purpose Only” or “Employment Purpose Only” restriction.

-Florida’s Business Purpose Only and Employment Purpose Licenses – After a DUI arrest or conviction, if the driver can meet certain eligibility requirements and demonstrate the need for a hardship license, the DHSMV can give the driver a temporary permit even though the driver’s license was suspended or revoked.
+Florida’s Business Purpose Only and Employment Purpose Licenses – After a DUI arrest or conviction, if the driver can meet specific eligibility requirements and demonstrate the need for a hardship license, the DHSMV can give the driver a temporary permit even though the driver’s license was suspended or revoked.
 Besides DUI cases, a hardship license can also be awarded after a habitual offender revocation or a revocation for a drug conviction.

 The requirements for a “Business Purpose Only” or “Employment Purpose Only” permit are set out in Florida Statute Section 322.271(1)(c).

 - The term “business purposes only” means “a driving privilege that is limited to any driving necessary to maintain livelihood, including driving to and from work, necessary on-the-job driving, driving for educational purposes, and driving for church and for medical purposes.”

-- The term “employment purposes only” means a driving privilege that is limited to driving to and from work and any necessary on-the-job driving required by an employer or occupation.
+- The term “employment purposes only” means a driving privilege limited to driving to and from work and any necessary on-the-job driving required by an employer or occupation.

 Read more about the definition of the business purpose only restricted driver license in Florida.